Emergency contacts for flooding

 Preparing yourself and your family from floods

-If you live in an area which floods from the river or from blocked drains, it is a good idea to prepare yourself for flooding by putting together a waterproof flood bag (carrier bag/bag for life) or plastic box containing the following -
+If you live in an area which floods from the river or from blocked drains, it is a good idea to prepare yourself for flooding.
+Put together a waterproof flood bag (this could be a carrier bag or bag for life) or plastic box containing:

-- copy of insurance documents, personal documents & photos
+- copy of insurance documents, personal documents and photos

 - basic first aid kit